Limahong: In Pangasinan

 Limahong retreated to Pangasinan, where he decided to settle, building a fort and counter fort.
 The fort walls were made from palm logs, while the counter fort used palm planks.
-Limahon was able to seize several nearby village chiefs, forcing the villagers to provide him with provisions.
+Limahong was able to seize several nearby village chiefs, forcing the villagers to provide him with provisions.

 Juan de Salcedo was made master of camp, a fort was built to better protect Manila, and plans were made to send an expedition against Limahon.
 Salcedo's expedition of 256 men, with 2500 native allies, set sail on 23 March 1575, with 59 vessels commanded by Captains Chacon, Chaves, Ribera, and Ramirez.
 They arrived at Pangasinan on Holy Wednesday, 30 March.

 Salcedo set about blockading the Agno River, landing men and artillery.
 He then sent Captains Pedro de Chaves and Chacon up the river in nine small boats, with eight men each, to capture any Chinese boats.
 Salcedo also sent Capt.
 Ribera and 28 men to assault Limahon's fort from the land side.
 At the same time, 35 Chinese vessels were departing in a search for provisions, and when Limahon's men caught sight of the Spanish, they panicked, and fled to their fort.
 Thus, the Chinese abandoned their vessels to the Spanish, who promptly burned them.

 In the meantime, Capt.
 Ribera succeeded in gaining entrance to Limahon's fort capturing 100 women and children.
 Yet, the approach of night forced the Spanish to retreat.
 The Chinese were able to regroup and a long four-month siege ensued.
 Limahon made use of the time to build 30 ships within his fort.
-On 4 Aug., Limahon set sail and made good his escape.
+On 4 August, Limahon set sail and made good his escape.

 Shortly before the escape of Limahong, a Chinese fleet under Wang Wanggao (王望高; known in Spanish sources as Omocon), arrived to spy on Limahon.
 Once Wang saw that Limahon was besieged, Wang departed for China with the news, taking along some of the Spanish, including some friars.

-Aftermath

-Limahong, and remnants of his forces, were able to join up with Li Mao and Chen Dele to pirate the South China coast in 1589.
-After which, no more was heard from him.

-Limahong's legacy to Pangasinan

-Former Filipino President Ferdinand Marcos claimed to be a descendant of Limahong.
-This is impossible in analysis, and this could be a hint instead, that Marcos is 75% percent Chinese (coming from his alleged "Chinese father" and his mother Josefa's part-Chinese blood).
+Later activities

+After Limahong's defeat in Pangasinan, he and his remaining crew probably escaped to Guangdong, and then to Taiwan.
+Though the Ming Veritable Records claimed that he surrendered to the Spanish and Luzonese forces in 1576, he reappeared in a 1589 report of his raids along the South China Coast, joined with the forces of Chen Dele and Li Mao.
+After this, he disappeared from the historical record.